 A good starting point is Benyus’ Design Checklist (1998):

-There are multiple ways that we can design with nature, and some examples include design for recyclability, upcyclability, zero-waste, disassembly, circularity, and localism.
+There are multiple ways that we can design with Nature, and some examples include design for recyclability, upcyclability, zero-waste, disassembly, circularity, biodegradability, localism…

 How can we create and work in symbiosis with Nature and her gifts?

 It’s our responsibility as creators to create and produce things, systems, ideas, that yield positive benefits for the Earth and all living beings, as opposed to mindless extraction.

 Have you ever considered your relationship with nature, and how you can use it enhance your creativity and practice?